bmc/TextMate-hacks/README.md

 Each subdirectory (e.g., Source) corresponds to a TextMate bundle (e.g., `Source.tmbundle`).

-## Macros
+## Bundle Hacks

-Each subdirectory *may* contain a Macros subdirectory.
-If so, that directory contains one or more XML files, each representing Mac `plist` source for a TextMate macro.
+Within the `bundle-hacks` directory, each subdirectory corresponds to an existing (stock) TextMate bundle.
+For example, `bundle-hacks/Source` corresponds to the TextMate `Source.tmbundle` bundle.
+Underneath the subdirectory, you'll find a `Macros` directory, containing one or more XML files, each representing Mac `plist` source for a TextMate macro.
 These macros are intended to augment an existing TextMate bundle.

 Installation is straightforward enough.
 First, ensure that you have a local directory for the bundle: